MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/Providers/Certificate-Provider.md

  The first command uses the Enable-WSManCredSSP cmdlet to enable Credential Security Service Provider (CredSSP) authentication on a client on the S1 remote computer.
 CredSSP permits delegated authentication.

  The second command uses the Connect-WSMan cmdlet to connect the S1 computer to the WinRM service on the local computer.
-When this command completes, the S1 computer appears in the local WSMan: drive in Windows PowerShell.
+When this command completes, the S1 computer appears in the local WSMan: drive in PowerShell.

  The third command uses the Set-Item cmdlet in the WSMan: drive to enable the CredSSP attribute for the WinRM service.